 Key to Night-time experience

-- Establishing focal points and connecting them to guide the viewer across the site.
+- Establish focal points and connect them to guide the viewer across the site.

 - Create appropriate levels of lighting with uniform colour.

-- Employ modest and efficient light fixtures with neutral shapes to aid in wayfinding.
+- Employ minimal and efficient light fixtures with neutral shapes to aid in way-finding.

 - Avoid a theatrical appearance produced by artificial lighting effects.